 B. The City's performance of its duties under Paragraph 16.A will be temporarily postponed only during the condition of Force Majeure, but not excused, and the City will continue to be responsible to recommence performance of its actions to comply with the deadlines at the end of the Force Majeure event.
 The deadlines for performance shall automatically be extended by the period of interruption caused by the Force Majeure event.
 The City shall exercise due diligence to resolve and remove any Force Majeure event.
 Nothing in this paragraph shall be interpreted to relieve the City of its obligations and duties under all applicable laws.

 C. Any party seeking to rely upon this paragraph to excuse or postpone performance under Paragraph 16.A shall have the burden of establishing each of these elements to the Sacramento Superior Court with jurisdiction over the 2014 Stipulated Judgment in the case captioned City of Los Angeles v.
 California Air Resources Board et al., Case No. 34-2013-80001451-CU-WM-GDS, and that it could not reasonably have been expected to avoid the event or circumstance, and which by exercise of due diligence has been unable to overcome the failure of performance.

+17. Stipulated Penalties

-17. Stipula ated Penalties A. The City shall be subject to notices of violation from the APCO and stipulated daily penalties for failure to meet dust control measure construction completion deadlines set forth in this Stipulated Judgment for the Phase 9/10 project (Paragraph 3.A), BACM Contingency Measure projects (Paragraph 8.H), and Transition Area projects (Paragraph 13.E), except as excused by a condition of Force Majeure as defined in Paragraph 16.A.
-The amount of the daily penalty shall be determined by the following formula: Stipulated daily penalty $(\text{A}/\text{day}) = \text{Provide} 10,000 - \text{Provide} 4500 (A_C/A_R)$, where A_C = Dust control area required by the APCO that is completed and compliant (square miles), and A_R = Total dust control area required by the APCO (square miles).
+A. The City shall be subject to notices of violation from the APCO and stipulated daily penalties for failure to meet dust control measure construction completion deadlines set forth in this Stipulated Judgment for the Phase 9/10 project (Paragraph 3.A), BACM Contingency Measure projects (Paragraph 8.H), and Transition Area projects (Paragraph 13.E), except as excused by a condition of Force Majeure as defined in Paragraph 16.A.
+The amount of the daily penalty shall be determined by the following formula:

+Stipulated daily penalty (\$/day) = $\$10,000 - \$4500 (A_C/A_R)$, where

+A_C = Dust control area required by the APCO that is completed and compliant (square miles), and

+A_R = Total dust control area required by the APCO (square miles).

 B. The City shall pay any stipulated daily penalties within 90 days of any notice of violation from the APCO for failure to meet these deadlines.
 The City shall not challenge or oppose its duty to pay the stipulated daily penalty in any administrative or judicial forum, under any law, statute or legal theory whatsoever including Health & Safety Code Section 42316(b).

-17. C. 17.
-Stipula A. B.
+C. This Paragraph 17 applies only to the failure to meet dust control measure completion deadlines as set forth in Paragraph 16.A and does not apply to any other notice of violation or enforcement of laws by the District or its APCO.

+PERFORMANCE MONITORING PLAN

-1 2 C. This Paragraph 17 applies only to the failure to meet dust control measure 3 completion deadlines as set forth in Paragraph 16.A and does not apply to any 4 other notice of violation or enforcement of laws by the District or its APCO.
-5 PERF ORMA NCE MONITORING PLAN 6 18.
-The C ity, in consultation with the District, shall develop and provide to the District in 7 writing g a Performance Monitoring Plan (PMP) to aid in its operation of the Owens Lake 8 dust m nitigation program on the Owens Lake bed.
-9 А. The PMP shall describe the measurements and methods used to verify the 10 performance of the constructed dust control measures.
-The PMP shall also 11 describe the measurements and methods used to maximize information on dust 12 emissions from any areas of special interest.
-The PMP shall require the City to 13 make an annual report to the District regarding the measurements and methods 14 used to verify the performance of the constructed dust control measures.
-15 В. The City shall implement the PMP, and will use the results as a guide for making 16 operational decisions about the type, location, timing, and level of dust control 17 measures needed to comply with this Order.
-18 C. The PMP report for each calendar year shall be submitted to the APCO by March 19 31 of the following calendar year.
-20 ADDITIONAL REQUIREMENTS 21 19.
-The D istrict Board orders the City of Los Angeles to satisfy the following requirements 22 related to all control measures: 23 А. The City's construction, operation and maintenance activities shall comply with all 24 Mitigation Measures set forth in Final Environmental Impact Reports, EIR 25 Addendums and Mitigated Negative Declarations associated with the areas on 26 which dust controls are placed, and all subsequent environmental documents 27 adopted by the District for implementation of the requirements of this SIP.
-28 B. The City shall comply with any and all applicable requirements of the Mitigation Monitoring and Reporting Programs adopted by the District as a lead or
+- 18. The City, in consultation with the District, shall develop and provide to the District in writing a Performance Monitoring Plan (PMP) to aid in its operation of the Owens Lake dust mitigation program on the Owens Lake bed. - A. The PMP shall describe the measurements and methods used to verify the performance of the constructed dust control measures.
+The PMP shall also describe the measurements and methods used to maximize information on dust emissions from any areas of special interest.
+The PMP shall require the City to make an annual report to the District regarding the measurements and methods used to verify the performance of the constructed dust control measures. - B. The City shall implement the PMP, and will use the results as a guide for making operational decisions about the type, location, timing, and level of dust control measures needed to comply with this Order. - C. The PMP report for each calendar year shall be submitted to the APCO by March31 of the following calendar year.